cheatcode/joystick/README.md

 - `pages` - Components that are intended to be rendered by your router.
 A page components consists of some HTML and a composition of _other_ components (e.g., components that live in your `/ui/components` directory).

 Regardless of type, components should be organized into their own folders containing an `index.js` file (e.g., `ui/components/toggleSwitch/index.js` or `ui/pages/notifications/index.js`).

+### /routes

+An optional folder for storing files containing route definitions.
+Helpful if you're building a large application with several routes and you want to avoid defining them all together in `/index.server.js`.

 ### index.client.js